not-diba/diba-projects/src/content/crafts/tmux-daily-affirmations.md

 This being my first open source contribution, I found the experience to be both exciting and rewarding.
 The response and ideas that I got from the [TMUX reddit community](https://www.reddit.com/r/tmux/comments/1ompm92/my_first_tmux_plugin_tmux_daily_affirmations/) were overwhelmingly positive and encouraging.
 I even got to the top of the TMUX subreddit for a while!
 With almost 9k views.
 I also got my first 2 github stars on the project.

 I will continue contributing to open source projects and sharing my journey with the community.
-If you're interested in trying out the TMUX Daily Affirmations plugin, you can find it on [GitHub](https://github.com/not-diba/tmux-daily-affirmations).
+If you're interested in trying out the TMUX Daily Affirmations plugin, you can find it on [my GitHub](https://github.com/not-diba/tmux-daily-affirmations).
 I will also write a follow up post about how to install and configure TMUX, and how to get it to work with Neovim.